Mortgage Glossary | Mortgage Rates | Home Equity Loan | Reverse Mortgage | Government Loans | Personal Loans | Auto Loans | Construction Loans

 3. Get a construction loan.

 Construction Loan Application.
 A construction loan lender will appraise the value of the house with the improvements made.
-The lender will disburse funds for closing based on the purchase price and hold back the funds to be used for you to use for improvements.
+The lender will disburse funds for closing based on the purchase price and hold back the funds for you to use for improvements.
 The lender will put that money in a construction loan fund and disburse it as the improvements are made.

 Be Realistic